How do neuronal circuits form in the developing brain?

 Calcium as an activity indicator

-In our lab, we use transgenic mouse lines expressing Calcium in both neurons and astrocytes to elucidate cell function.
+In our lab, we use transgenic mouse lines expressing Gcamp6f in both neurons and astrocytes to elucidate cell function.

-Using our Two-Photon microscope, the mice are imaged still alive, while moving and behaving.
+Using our Two-Photon microscope, the mice are imaged still alive, while awake and moving.

 In this video, we can see the activity of a population of neurons recorded from a live mouse.